Trusted WordPress tutorials, when you need them most.

 Under the ‘General’ tab, enter the license key from your account on the WPForms website and hit ‘Verify Key.’

-verify key in WPForms
+Verify key in WPForms

 Next, you need to visit the WPForms » Add New page in your WordPress dashboard.
-This will launch the WPForms builder interface, where you can choose from over 1900 pre-built templates.
+This will launch the WPForms builder interface, where you can choose from over 2000 pre-built templates.

-Make sure to give your form a name so you can easily refer back to it.
+On the Setup page, make sure to give your form a name so you can easily refer back to it.

 name your WPForms

-Go ahead and click on ‘Use Template.’
+So, let’s hover over it and click on ‘Use Template.’

 Use template for simple contact form